 To take this course, you’ll need access to:

 - an email account

 - a computer, laptop or tablet under five years old and using Windows or Mac OS

 - the latest version of a web browser (or previous major version release)

 - a video camera.

 This course covers units 1, 2 and 3 of Signing Naturally 1–6, which can be ordered from the UBC Bookstore.

 This Institute is offered in-person at UBC Robson Square in downtown Vancouver.

 All of our ASL classes are taught by Deaf instructors experienced in teaching hearing and hard of hearing students.
 Spoken English is not used in class.
 Our instructors use ASL, gestures, slides and occasional written English (in the Zoom chat or on white boards in class) to support and help you learn to communicate confidently and comfortably in ASL.
 You’ll also quickly learn signs to show understanding, to ask for clarification, and to ask your instructor to repeat something.

-Outside of class time, you can access other materials online at your own pace.
+Outside of class time, you can access other materials online at your own pace and rhythm.
+One business day before the course start date, we’ll email you step-by-step instructions for accessing the online component of your course as well as information on how to find your classroom at UBC Robson Square.
 Please note you can log in to your course for up to three weeks after the course ends.
-You’ll no longer be able to access course materials after this time.
+You will not be able to access course materials after this time.